• Skip to primary navigation

 If I am making it for a midweek tea then I tend to just serve it with baked beans or frozen petit pois and sweetcorn.
 Maverick I know but it is a rather filling meal.

-If I am serving it at lunch then I would add some wedges in there too.
+If I am serving it at lunch then I would serve with wedges or something easy to prepare.

 Yes you can and I often do simply putting it back into the oven at 180 C until piping hot.